Siyum HaShas: 8th Siyum HaShas

 The mid-1970s and early 1980s saw an increase in the Haredi population worldwide, fueling the growth of the Daf Yomi program and an increase in locations for the Siyum HaShas beginning with the 8th Siyum.
 At the conclusion of the eighth cycle of Daf Yomi, The New York Times estimated that 40,000 individuals worldwide had participated in the seven-and-a-half-year learning cycle.
 According to Agudath Israel, close to 250,000 people worldwide participated in the 8th Siyum HaShas.
 The largest attendance was in Israel, with 10,000 attendees at the Yad Eliyahu Arena in Tel Aviv on 21 November 1982 (5 Kislev 5743), 10,000 at Jerusalem's International Convention Center, thousands in Bnei Brak at Wagschal Hall, and hundreds in Haifa, Petah Tikva, and, for the first time, in Ashdod.
 At the Jerusalem event, a special certificate was awarded to four men who had completed all eight cycles of Daf Yomi.

 The main Siyum HaShas in the United States was celebrated on 14 November 1982 at the Felt Forum in New York City, with over 5,000 participants.
 This program was broadcast to gatherings in Chicago, Los Angeles, Toronto, and Montreal.
 Other Siyums took place in Detroit; Cleveland; and Monsey, New York.

+The chairman for the 8th Daf Yomi Siyum was Yechiel Benzion “Benny” Fishoff, who gave greetings at the event marking the completion of the Talmud and the beginning of the next Daf Yomi cycle.